 To look at the function of the body, nuclear medicine uses gamma rays.

-These are very similar to x-rays except gamma rays are produced by a radiopharmaceutical dye injected into the bloodstream.
+These are very similar to x-rays except gamma rays are produced by a radiopharmaceutical which is swallowed in the form of a capsule.

 The radiation dose is kept as low as possible, similar to an x-ray dose, which means it may take quite a long time to create the images.